sangjunyoo-phd/sangjunyoo-phd.github.io/_pages/deeplearning.md

 For example, I am dealing with sequential data that contains information from past 30 steps.
 It means the oldest data will be multiplied by weight 30 times: \\(a_{30} = a_{0} W^{30}\\).

 ## Modeling
 To feed data to the LSTM cells, the data should be converted to the "sequential" form.
-Define a function that takes data, features, and number of timesteps and return the sequential format of the input data.
+Define a function that takes data, features of interest, and number of timesteps and return the sequential format of the input data.

 ```
 # Define a function that reframe data (include past 30 days data)